 Saturday, November 13, 2010

 Registration is now open for the Triple D Winter Race: http://tripled.athlete360.com/

 The famous Triple D Winter Race (since 2007), Oh, what fun we've had!

-1. Hotel Reservations under our Group rate of $98.99 at the BEST WESTERN PLUS DUBUQUE HOTEL & CONFERENCE CENTER are due by December 17th 2013.
+1. Hotel Reservations under our Group rate at the BEST WESTERN PLUS DUBUQUE HOTEL & CONFERENCE CENTER.
 Please reference “Triple D Winter Race” when making reservations.
 If you want to share a room let me know and I’ll get you hooked up with other racers.
-DO NOT WAIT as we have book our hotel two years in a row.
+DO NOT WAIT as we have book our hotel three years in a row.

 3. Race Day Check in / Race Packet pickup at 8-9 am on Race Day for out of town racers, Saturday (the day before the Sunday race) will be the required Race Packet pickup and Check-in for local racers and those who can make it Saturday.
 Bikers are at the Best Western, Runners and Skiers are at Durango this year for all pre-race checkin on race day.

 4. Prerace Meeting for runners and Skiers 9:05 am on Race Day at your starting line in Durango.

 4. Pre-race meeting for Bikers at 9:30 on Race Day

-6. Race Start 10 AM sharp from Dyersville, Dubuque and this remote spot in the middle of nowhere for the half-marathon runners/skiers all simultaneously.
+6. Race Start 10 AM sharp from all three starting lines simultaneously.

 7. Bikers: Recommended finish no later than 10 pm (not mandatory but you’ll miss all the fun if you arive later than 9:30 pm).

-8. Runners/ Skiers will have awards at their respective finish lines this year, but are more than welcome back at the event headquarters for our winter expo, overall awards and party.
+8. Runners/ Skiers will have awards at their respective finish lines this year, but are more than welcome back at the event headquarters for a presentation of awards for the entire group and party.